Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: : Algorithm Design

-One of the significant advantages of DEQs' backward pass is their memory efficiency.
-In traditional deep learning models, the activations of all layers need to be stored for backpropagation.
-In contrast, DEQs only need to store the final equilibrium state, as all layers are the same and share the same parameters.
-This results in substantial memory savings, especially for very deep networks.
-Furthermore, DEQs allow for end-to-end training with gradient-based optimization methods \citep{deq}.
-Despite the complexity introduced by the fixed-point iteration and implicit differentiation, the backward pass is still differentiable, and gradients can be computed and used for parameter updates.
+which is typically solved by using linear solvers like conjugate gradient descent~\citep{cjgd}.
+The main advantage of DEQ's backward pass is its memory efficiency.
+In explicit models, the gradients of intermediate variables need to be stored for backpropagation.
+In contrast, DEQ only need to store the final equilibrium state, resulting in substantial memory savings.
+It also allows for end-to-end training with gradient-based optimization methods~\citep{deq} as it is differentiable, and gradients can be computed and used for parameter updates.

-\textbf{Jacobian-Free Backpropagation.} The main challenge in the backward pass of DEQs is the extensive computational time, even though existing methods can avoid computing the inversion of a Jacobian matrix directly.
-Surprisingly, recent research has demonstrated implicit differentiation can be performed by using the zeroth-order approximation of the Neumann series for the inverse of the Jacobian matrix \citep{JFB} instead of explicitly computing of this expensive term.
-This approach still provides satisfactory performance with significantly reducing computation time.
-Hence, in this work, we employ this Jacobian-Free backpropagation approach to estimate the implicit gradients.
+\textbf{Reducing Complexity with Jacobian-Free Backpropagation:} The bottleneck of DEQ's backward pass lies in its high complexity.
+Recent studies show that the Jacobian inverse can be approximated using the zeroth-order approximation of the Neumann series~\citep{JFB} bypasses this costly computation, yet still provides good performance with significantly reducing training time.
+Thus, in this work, we employ this Jacobian-free backpropagation approach to estimate the implicit gradients for DEQ.